alasdairforsythe/capcode/README.md

 - Supports Unicode 13.0.0 (newer version supported depending on the implementation)
 - Works correctly with any UTF-8 encoding scheme (NFC, NFD, etc.)
+- Python & Javascript implementations also work with UTF-16

 ### Features